AGS Blog Header

 Revisiting Talent Acquisition: What has Changed?

 Further, rising unemployment hasn’t translated into easily available talent in high-demand skills.
 In some fields, such as IT and healthcare, the costs for workers have remained steady or gone up.
-And when it comes time to hire workers, business leaders have found themselves with limited resources to execute their recruitment strategies.
+And when it’s time to hire workers, business leaders have found themselves with limited resources to execute their recruitment strategies.

 While most organizations have adjusted to the immediate impact of economic disruption, it’s now time to look ahead.
 Work needs to get done.
 Value must be created.
 Innovation remains a priority, and companies need talent to make it all happen.

 Now is the right time to take a renewed look at your TA function.
 Should you consider more flexible approaches to processes, technologies and partners?
 Should you rethink your digital strategy?
-Or, should you reinvent the entire function from the ground up?
+Or should you reinvent the entire function from the ground up?

 Are You Getting Talent Acquisition Results That Matter?